Coaching for Transitions: Midlife and Beyond

 What changes are you going through?

-You’re retiring and unsure of what life will look like post-retirement
+You’re retiring or approaching retirement and unsure of what life will look like

 Your relationship to parenting is changing